peter-sattler/money-transfer-api/README.md

 ## Simplifications

 :moneybag: There is only one bank; _Pete's World Banking Empire_.
 Since there's only one, might as well strive for world domination.
-:moneybag: There is only a single generic account type; no checking account, savings account, etc.
 :moneybag: Customers are allowed to open a new account with a zero balance.
 :moneybag: Transfers can only happen between accounts owned by the same customer.
 :moneybag: Transactions always clear immediately.